assarbad/scripts/README.rst

   that can be used in conjunction with the ``svnsync`` command.
 From the first step of initializing to the steps of synchronizing regularly and relocating where to synchronize *from*.
+* ``sysinternals-mirror`` a script that can be used to mirror the contents of http://live.sysinternals.com without wasting their bandwidth.
+That is, it will copy only select items and only if they have a newer timestamp than the local version.

 License
 -------